johnybradshaw/acc-packer/README.md

 # acc-packer

-This repo can help prepare a base VM image (Ubuntu 24.04 LTS) on the [Akamai Connected Cloud](https://www.akamai.com/solutions/cloud-computing) (aka Linode).
+This repo can help prepare a base VM image in a composible way on the [Akamai Connected Cloud](https://www.akamai.com/solutions/cloud-computing) (aka Linode).

 ## What does it do?